 When the HSS selects values of BitRate[ SchedSelIdx ] or CpbSize[ SchedSelIdx ] that differ from those of the previous access unit, the following applies.

-– the variable BitRate[ SchedSelIdx ] comes into effect at time tai( n )
+– the variable BitRate[ SchedSelIdx ] comes into effect at time tai( m )

 – the variable CpbSize[ SchedSelIdx ] comes into effect as follows.

-– If the new value of CpbSize[ SchedSelIdx ] exceeds the old CPB size, it comes into effect at time tai( n ),
+– If the new value of CpbSize[ SchedSelIdx ] exceeds the old CPB size, it comes into effect at time tai( m ),

-– Otherwise, the new value of CpbSize[ SchedSelIdx ] comes into effect at the time tr( n ).
+– Otherwise, the new value of CpbSize[ SchedSelIdx ] comes into effect at the CPB removal time of the last decoding unit of the access unit containing decoding unit m.

+When SubPicCpbFlag is equal to 1, the initial CPB arrival time of access unit n tai( n ) is set to the initial CPB arrival time of the first decoding unit in access unit n, the final CPB arrival time of access unit n taf( n ) is set to the final CPB arrival time of the last decoding unit in access unit n.

+NOTE – When SubPicCpbFlag is equal to 0, each decoding unit is an access unit, hence the initial and final CPB arrival times of access unit n are the initial and final CPB arrival times of decoding unit n.

-C.2.2 Timing of coded picture removal
+C.2.2 Timing of decoding unit removal and decoding of decoding unit

+If SubPicCpbFlag is equal to 0, the variable CpbRemovalDelay( m ) is set to the value of cpb_removal_delay specified in the picture timing SEI message associated with the access unit that is decoding unit m, and the variable Tc is set to tc.
+Otherwise the variable CpbRemovalDelay( m ) is set to the value of du_cpb_removal_delay[ i ] for decoding unit m specified in the picture timing SEI message associated with the access unit that contains decoding unit m, and the variable Tc is set to tc_sub.

-When an access unit n is the access unit with n equal to 0 (the access unit that initialises the HRD), the nominal removal time of the access unit from the CPB is specified by
+When an decoding unit m is the decoding unit with m equal to 0 (the first decoding unit of the access unit that initialises the HRD), the nominal removal time of the decoding unit from the CPB is specified by

-tr,n( 0 ) = initial_cpb_removal_delay[ SchedSelIdx ]  90000 (C-7)
+tr,n( 0 ) = InitCpbRemovalDelay[ SchedSelIdx ]  90000 (C-7)

-When an access unit n is the first access unit of a buffering period that does not initialise the HRD, the nominal removal time of the access unit from the CPB is specified by
+When a decoding unit m is the first decoding unit of the first access unit of a buffering period that does not initialise the HRD, the nominal removal time of the decoding unit from the CPB is specified by

-tr,n( n ) = tr,n( nb ) + tc * cpb_removal_delay( n ) (C-8)
+tr,n( m ) = tr,n( mb ) + Tc * CpbRemovalDelay( m ) (C-8)

-where tr,n( nb ) is the nominal removal time of the first access unit of the previous buffering period and cpb_removal_delay( n ) is the value of cpb_removal_delay specified in the picture timing SEI message associated with access unit .
+where tr,n( mb ) is the nominal removal time of the first decoding unit of the previous buffering period.

-When an access unit n is the first access unit of a buffering period, nb is set equal to n at the removal time tr,n( n ) of the access unit n.
+When a decoding unit m is the first decoding unit of a buffering period, mb is set equal to m at the removal time tr,n( m ) of the decoding unit m.

-The nominal removal time tr,n(n) of an access unit n that is not the first access unit of a buffering period is given by
+The nominal removal time tr,n( m ) of a decoding unit m that is not the first decoding unit of a buffering period is given by

-tr,n( n ) = tr,n( nb ) + tc * cpb_removal_delay( n ) (C-9)
+tr,n( m ) = tr,n( mb ) + Tc * CpbRemovalDelay( m ) (C-9)

-where tr,n( nb ) is the nominal removal time of the first access unit of the current buffering period and cpb_removal_delay( n ) is the value of cpb_removal_delay specified in the picture timing SEI message associated with access unit n.
+where tr,n( mb ) is the nominal removal time of the first decoding unit of the current buffering period.

-The removal time of access unit n is specified as follows.
+The removal time of decoding unit m is specified as follows.

-– If low_delay_hrd_flag is equal to 0 or tr,n( n ) >= taf( n ), the removal time of access unit n is specified by
+– If low_delay_hrd_flag is equal to 0 or tr,n( m ) >= taf( m ), the removal time of decoding unit m is specified by

-tr( n ) = tr,n( n ) (C-10)
+tr( m ) = tr,n( m ) (C-10)

-– Otherwise (low_delay_hrd_flag is equal to 1 and tr,n( n ) < taf( n )), the removal time of access unit n is specified by
+– Otherwise (low_delay_hrd_flag is equal to 1 and tr,n( m ) < taf( m )), the removal time of decoding unit m is specified by

-tr( n ) = tr,n( n ) + tc * Ceil( ( taf( n ) − tr,n( n ) ) tc ) (C-11)
+tr( m ) = tr,n( m ) + Tc * Ceil( ( taf( m ) − tr,n( m ) ) Tc ) (C-11)

-NOTE – The latter case indicates that the size of access unit n, b( n ), is so large that it prevents removal at the nominal removal time.
+NOTE 1 – The latter case indicates that the size of decoding unit m, b( m ), is so large that it prevents removal at the nominal removal time.